Forests of Iran: Caspian Sea Region

 The forests in the north part of the country, which are known as the forests of the Hyrcanian or Caspian vegetation zone, wet forests, and industrial forests of the north, such as the green strip of the southern Caspian Sea and the northern profile of the Alborz mountain range from Astara to Glidaghi, approximately 800 km long, 20 to 70 km wide, and an altitude of 2800 m meters above sea level.

 So far, 80 species of trees (mainly broadleaf), four species of native conifers, and 50 species of shrubs have been identified in these forests, most of which are mixed species of beech, hornbeam, oak, maple, and alder.

 These forests are remnants of the third geological period.
 But the reason for the scarcity of conifers in the Hyrcanian forests is the lack of progress and expansion of glaciers in the late third and early fourth geological period in these areas.

 This area in the north is the green belt of the country in Gilan, Mazandaran, and Golestan.
 The Hyrcanian region has a humid climate and is affected by the Caspian Sea.

+In the 1960s the state brought the Caspian forest belt under national control, implementing conservation and administrative measures that prohibited permanent residence within woodland areas.
+As a result, the forest-dwelling population—largely pastoralists who relied on grazing, seasonal movement, and forest resources—was forcibly relocated to adjacent villages.
+This policy dismantled longstanding patterns of habitation and subsistence, reshaping both local settlement structures and traditional relations between these communities and the forest environment.